smartHomeDataScience/smarthome/README.md

 * Download mongoBooster: https://mongobooster.com/

 ### readData
+* Python version: python3
+* Require install pymongo, you can use command: pip install pymongo
 * Please edit root directory on the line 6
 * Make sure your mongodb service is on ('brew services mongod start' if you use mac os brew)
-* Recommend use mongoBooster to visualize database: https://mongobooster.com/
+* Recommend using mongoBooster to visualize database: https://mongobooster.com/